ultrabug/mkdocs-static-i18n/README.md

 If you want to see how it looks, [check out the demo documentation here](https://ultrabug.github.io/mkdocs-static-i18n/).

-*Like what you :eyes:?
-Give it a :star:!*

 ## Language detection logic

 This plugin is made to be as simple as possible and will generate a default version of your website + one version per configured language on the `<language>/` path.

+Your translations can be detected using a **suffix based docs structure** (default) or a **folder based docs structure**.
+This is controlled by the [docs_structure](#docs_structure) option.

+Since demonstrations are better than words, [check out the demo documentation here](https://ultrabug.github.io/mkdocs-static-i18n/) which showcases the logic.

+### Suffix based docs structure

+The **default** behavior is to use a **suffix based docs structure** to handle your translations:

 - the `default` version will use any `.md` documentation file first and fallback to any `.<default_language>.md` file found
 - the `/<language>` language versions will use any `.<language>.md` documentation file first and fallback to any `.<default_language>.md` file before fallbacking to any default `.md` file found

-Since demonstrations are better than words, [check out the demo documentation here](https://ultrabug.github.io/mkdocs-static-i18n/) which showcases the logic.
+### Folder based docs structure

+The optional behavior is to use a **folder based structure** to handle your translations:

+- each of your configured language should have a folder with their name at the root of `docs_dir`, which of course includes the default language of your choice
+- then you just structurate your `.md` documentation files in their respective folder structure
+- any folder relative to `docs_dir` which is not a language folder will be copied as-is and their files will serve as language agnostic (think of non localized images)

+See a [using a folder per language structure](#using-a-folder-per-language-structure) section for more details.

 ## Installation